NPVoravong/f2p-game/README.md

 # Playerbase Data Analysis

 # Prompt
 Using the provided dataset for the free-to-play video game generate a report about the player base.
-Explore the following points of interest
+Explore the following points of interest:
 1. Total Number of Players
 2. Purchasing Analysis (Total)
 3. Gender Demographics